captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 My head was
+nnnnnCCnOnOnnflnn
+ 49
 cold.
 ---
 ## ROBYN:
-A hat in my stuffl
+A hat in my stuff?
 ---
 ## SHARON:
-lt said "clothes."
+It said "clothes."
-I thought, maybe ---
+I thought, maybe Robyn has a hat.
-## ROBYN:
-hos a hat.
 ---
 ## ROBYN:
 Okay.